pocession/demo/README.md

 # demo
-A demo of functions in c
+## A demo of simple examples in different languages